gesnkb/AboutMe-gesnkb/Resume.md

 ### [GitHub](https://github.com/gesnkb)

 ## EXPERIENCE
+### Nylas; Denver, CO— Associate Customer Success Manager
+July 2022 - August 2022
+Working with customers to help better their experience with the Nylas product through implementation & their everyday use.
 ### Nylas; Denver, CO— Customer Success Intern
 June 2021 - Present
 Working with the Customer Success team at the tech startup Nylas, helping the team members walk customers through integrating and utilizing their Nylas APIs.